We welcome you to this holy place which is both ancient and modern

 Photography is not permitted during our any of our services or events.

-Anybody wishing to photograph or film within the Cathedral precint for other reasons such as commercial projects, promotional images, wedding photography or images for public broadcast should contact the Development Director by email or telephone on 020 7367 6704 for further details.
+Anybody wishing to photograph or film within the Cathedral precint for the above or other reasons such as commercial projects, promotional images, wedding photography or images for public broadcast should contact the Development Director by email or telephone on 020 7367 6704 for further details.

 Drop In Tours